 Even now, as a mom of a teenager, I get a little annoyed at the teenage trick-or-treaters that run around our neighborhood.
 Not all of them, but a lot of them.

-There are definite exceptions to this, but I have found a big majority of trick or treating teens are usually not being supervised (which is fine) but they are also being disrespectful, trampling through yards, breaking decor, stealing bowls of candy left out on porches, walking in the street with total disregard to cars that might be coming, and they are being silly showing off in front of their friends.
+There are definite exceptions to this, but I have found a big majority of trick or treating teens are usually not being supervised (which is fine) but they are also being disrespectful, trampling through yards, breaking decorations, stealing bowls of candy left out on porches, walking in the street with total disregard to cars that might be coming, and they are being silly showing off in front of their friends.

-They come around with their pillowcases full of candy, sometimes after the lights are off and we’ve gone to bed.
+They also come around with their pillowcases full of candy, sometimes after the lights are off and we’ve gone to bed.
 Some of them don’t even wear costumes and others wear gross costumes or ones that are really revealing!
 (Why do all the witches costumes consist of mini skirts and tube tops now a days?)

 But I digress…